contribsys/faktory/docs/protocol-specification.md

 This document is written from the point of view of the implementor of an FWP client.
 Beyond the protocol overview in section 2, it is not optimized for someone trying to understand the operation of the protocol.
-The material in sections 3 through 5 provides the general context and definitions with which FWP operates.
+The material in sections 3 and 4 provides the general context and definitions with which FWP operates.
+Sections 5 describes the FWP commands, responses, and syntax.

-Sections 6, 7, and 9 describe the FWP commands, responses, and syntax, respectively.
-The relationships among these are such that it is almost impossible to understand any of them separately.
-In particular, do not attempt to deduce command syntax from the command section alone; instead refer to the Formal Syntax section.

 ## Conventions Used in This Document